LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 be ``op/3`` directives declaring global operators needed by your project.
-Loader files are also often used for setting source file-specific compiler flags (this is useful even when you only have a single source file if you always load it with using the same set of compiler flags).
+Loader files are also often used for setting source file-specific compiler flags (this is useful even when you only have a single source file if you always load it with the same set of compiler flags).
 For example:

 ::